CodexUse updates and installers: what to expect

 How updates flow

-- The packaged app checks GitHub for updates and downloads them in the background.
+- Current Apple Silicon macOS builds check GitHub for updates and download them in the background.

 - When a build is ready, you see an in-app card with Restart and Later.